PostgREST/postgrest-docs/api.rst

   HTTP/1.1 418 I'm a teapot

+  {
-  {"message" : "The requested entity body is short and stout.", "hint" : "Tip it over and pour it out."}
+    "message" : "The requested entity body is short and stout.", "hint" : "Tip it over and pour it out."
+  }

 If the status code is standard, PostgREST will complete the status message(**I'm a teapot** in this example).